 A company hired me and then ghosted me.
 It was the worst hiring experience, but it led to one of the best interviews and career opportunities of my life.

-There was a company that produced all the traffic in the Philadelphia market, so I reached out to the director and landed an interview and audition.
+I reached out to the director of the company that produced all the traffic in the Philadelphia market and landed an interview and audition.
 I was thrilled when he hired me to report traffic on the radio.
 On my first day, I arrived at the radio studio for onboarding and the director told me that the company had a TV traffic reporter position open in New York and that I should go right away to that audition.

 An Opportunity to Work in New York TV News

 New York was, and is, the number one TV market in the country, so this was an enormous opportunity.
 I was grateful and believed that it confirmed their faith in my skills.
 Before I left, I asked, “If I don’t get that job, do I still have the job here?”
 The director said, “Absolutely.”

 The audition was challenging, and I didn’t get the TV job.
 When I returned to the City of Brotherly Love, I called the Philadelphia director and left a voicemail.
 He didn’t return my call.
 I left another voicemail.
 Emails went unreturned.
 Weeks went by.
 He ghosted me.

 First, I was hurt and very upset.
 Then I was angry.
 I still wanted to report traffic, dammit.
 So I searched for another opportunity.
 Jim Russ, the director of the traffic bureau in Washington, D.C., agreed to meet with me on the only day he was free--July 4th.

 July 4th, A Beater Car, and Big Dog